You may ask: Are pill bugs (also known as rolly pollies) beneficial to have in the garden?

 This product contains spinosad, an organic insecticide that controls some pests.
 It targets pill bugs, slugs, sowbugs, earwigs, and snails.

-However, manufacturers advise not using it more than three times a month and not within three days of harvesting any infected edible plants.
-Also, apply in the evening for safety and effectiveness.
+Also, avoid using it within three days of harvesting any infected edible plants.
+For safety and effectiveness, apply it in the evening.

 You can also use it with a slug saloon container for indoor and greenhouse problem areas.